Distributional Modeling and Forecasting of Natural Gas Prices: Empirical Models

 \section{Empirical Models}

-In this section we discuss the proposed state-space time series model for the Day-Ahead and Month-Ahead products.
-We consider the state-space framework \autocite{Hyndman2008} in a hierarchical manner.
-Both, models are developed in a stepwise procedure to incorporate all effects discussed previously.
+In this section, we discuss the proposed state-space time series models for the Day-Ahead and Month-Ahead product \autocite{Hyndman2008}.
+Both models are developed in a stepwise procedure to incorporate all effects discussed previously.
 Only effects that improved the probabilistic forecasting accuracy measured by the out-of-sample \ac{CRPS} were kept.
-As Day-Ahead and Month-Ahead products feature partially, clearly distinct properties we discuss them separately.
+As Day-Ahead and Month-Ahead products feature distinct properties to some extent, we discuss them separately.